-Use proper handwashing technique.
-Return the child to a supervised area.
+Ensure proper handwashing.\\ Return the child to a supervised area.

-CLEAN AND SANITIZE THE CHANGING TABLE
+CLEAN AND DISINFECT THE CHANGING TABLE

-Clean changing table with water and soap solution.
-Rinse table.
+Clean changing table with water and soap solution then wipe away debris and soap residue with a paper towel.
 Wet the entire changing surface with a disinfectant.
-Put away the disinfectant and let sit according to manufacturer's instructions.
+Put away the disinfectant and allow to sit or air dry according to manufacturer's instructions.
 Wash hands using proper procedure.

-Remove each glove carefully.
+\Remove each glove carefully.
 Ball-up the dirty glove in the palm of the other gloved hand.
 With the clean hand strip the glove off from underneath at the wrist, turning the glove inside out.

-Please see Resource Section Three of the NECPA Standards Book for handwashing procedure.
+\\Please see Resource Section Three of the NECPA Standards Book for handwashing procedure.